-(3) Upon application made in that behalf by the Attorney-General or any officer authorized by him, the whole or any part of the proceedings in any court for bribery may be held in camera.

-(6)f Nothing contained in the report of a commission of inquiry published under the order of the President shall be made the ground of an action for defamation, and no shall entertain an action court for defamation based on anything contained in any such report.
+- (3) Upon application made in that behalf by the Attorney-General or any officer authorized by him, the whole or any part of the proceedings in any court for bribery may be held in camera. - (4) and (5) Repealed by Law No. 38 of 1974 - (6) Nothing contained in the report of a commission of inquiry published under the order of the President shall be made the ground of an action for defamation, and no court shall entertain an action for defamation based on anything contained in any such report.